parku/docs/api/sesam.md

 Endpoint gives you the information whether the user can open a sesam device now or in the near future.

-If a booking with a sesam device is available, the result will be `204 No Content` otherwise `404 Not Found`.
+If a booking with a sesam device is available, the result will be `200 OK` with a few sesam related information, otherwise `404 Not Found`.

 ```sh
 $ curl {{ site.parku.api }}/sesam \